SLIPO-EU/FAGI/README.md

 ### How to fill in the spec.xml file
 Inside the resources directory of the project there is a spec.template.xml file and a spec.xml as an example for convenience.
 The Specification holds general configuration for the fusion process and is filled with text values between an opening and a closing tag.
-The `INPUTFORMAT` refers to the RDF format of the input dataset and the `OUTPUTFORMAT` holds the value of the desired output format.
+The `INPUT_FORMAT` refers to the RDF format of the input dataset and the `OUTPUT_FORMAT` holds the value of the desired output format.
 The accepted RDF formats are the following:

 * N-Triples (NT)
 * Turtle (TTL)